Union County, NC - Water

 Home MenuPressure Reducing Valves (PRVs)

-A pressure reducing valve (PRV) is installed in the plumbing of homes and commercial buildings to regulate water pressure.
-They reduce incoming water pressure from public water mains to a pressure that is safe for a customer’s plumbing system.
+A pressure reducing valve (PRV) is a device installed in the plumbing of homes and commercial buildings to regulate water pressure.
+Its purpose is to reduce the incoming water pressure from the public water system to a level that is safe for your building’s plumbing and appliances.

-Homes built in geographic low points or near a water pumping station may experience higher-than-normal water pressure.
-Sustained pressure that exceeds 80 psi can damage onsite plumbing systems and appliances.
-A PRV can prevent potential damage from occurring. a typical pressure reducing valve
+Homes located in low-lying areas or near water pumping stations may experience higher-than-normal water pressure.
+Water pressure that consistently exceeds 80 pounds per square inch (psi) can damage pipes, fixtures, and household appliances.
+Installing a PRV can help prevent this type of damage by maintaining a safe and steady pressure.

-Most homes built in North Carolina prior to 2007 do not have PRVs.
-Prior to 2007, the NC Plumbing Code* did not require PRVs to be installed in buildings where water pressure exceeds 80 psi.
-If you are unsure if you have a PRV installed at your home, you can usually locate it along your water line just after the line comes into your home and after the water shut off valve.
+Most homes built in North Carolina prior to 2007 do not have a PRV.
+Before that year, the North Carolina Plumbing Code did not require PRVs in buildings where water pressure exceeded 80 psi.
+If you are unsure whether your home has a PRV, it is typically located on the main water line just inside the home, after the water shutoff valve.